Raghavendra Nagar

-Raghavendra Nagar (Kannada: ರಾಘವೇಂದ್ರ ನಗರ, pronounced [raːɡʱaʋeːn̪d̪ra n̪agara] in IPA) is a suburb of Mysuru in Karnataka which in turn is a state of India.
+Raghavendra Nagar (IPA: raːɡʱaʋeːn̪d̪ra n̪agara) is a suburb of Mysuru in Karnataka, a state of India.

 Location

 Raghavendra Nagar is located on the eastern side of Mysore city.
 It is an important residential locality.
 Various religious centres such as Ayyappa Temple, Sri Raghavendra Swamy Temple, Bethel Arunodaya Yesu Church and Sri Bettada Maramma Temple is situated here.
 Many Government offices, General stores and Schools are present nearby.

 Post office

 There is a post office at Raghavendra Nagar and the pin code is 570011.